ConsentAI/Docs/yellowpaper/tokenomics.md

 SENT is the native token of the Consent ecosystem, serving as the foundation for transactions and various network activities.
 It plays a crucial role in rewarding users for their engagement with the software and allocating access to computational resources, directly correlating to the quantity of SENT a user holds.

-## Fair Launch and Distribution

-Consent is committed to a fair distribution of SENT tokens, ensuring that rewards are equitably shared among all contributors, including those providing capital and those engaged in community activities.

-## Innovative Distribution via the XCombinator Framework

-The XCombinator Framework is a revolutionary approach that enables capital contributors to receive SENT tokens proportional to their yield contributions.
-This system mitigates the risk of impermanent loss while fostering the growth of both liquidity and the broader ecosystem.

-## Supply and Allocation

-The total supply of SENT tokens is capped at 21 million.
-The network initiates distribution with a daily release of 69,420 SENT, which gradually decreases over approximately 10 years.
-This ensures a fair and balanced allocation towards capital, coding, computational contributions, and community involvement.

-## Participation and Earnings

-The ecosystem offers a structured pathway for earning SENT through contributions across four critical sectors: Capital, Code, Community, and Compute.
-The initial phase focuses on rewarding Code and Capital efforts, progressively integrating Compute and Community contributions.

-## Detailed Distribution Metrics
+## Dynamic Distribution

-SENT's distribution strategy covers various ecosystem components, including Code, Compute, Protection, Community, and Capital sectors.
-Each category, except Protection, is allocated 24% of the daily SENT distribution, with Protection receiving a smaller share of 4%.
-The distribution incorporates a daily decay rate to ensure long-term sustainability and equitable distribution.
+The distribution of SENT tokens is not fixed but determined by two key mechanisms:

+1. **Protocol NFT Staking (50% Allocation):** The NFT that has received the highest relative stake from the community receives the highest proportion of token emissions.
+50% of the total SENT distribution is allocated in this manner, incentivizing community support for promising protocol NFTs.

+2. **DAO-Controlled Pools (50% Allocation):** The remaining 50% of the SENT distribution is controlled by the decentralized autonomous organization (DAO), where token holders can vote on the creation and cancellation of specific distribution pools.

-## Staking Dynamics
+## Protocl NFT Staking

-Within the Consent ecosystem, staking is redefined through the representation of every network component as an NFT.
-Examples of NFTs include authorised AI Agents, AI Agent User Interfaces (UIs), AI Agent Tools, and Core Infrastructure Components.

-SENT token holders can stake their tokens in compatible AI Agents they wish to support or believe in.
-This allows for a broad spectrum of project support, enabling token holders to stake SENT against diverse initiatives, creating a direct link between the success of projects and the rewards for stakers.
+Within the Consent ecosystem, every network component is represented as an NFT, such as authorized AI Agents, AI Agent User Interfaces (UIs), AI Agent Tools, and Core Infrastructure Components.
+SENT token holders can stake their tokens in compatible AI Agents they wish to support or believe in, enabling a broad spectrum of project support.

-SENT token emissions are directed in proportion to the total amount of SENT staked to each AI Agent and subsequently distributed to the individual stakers of that AI Agent.
+Token emissions directed to each AI Agent are proportional to the total amount of SENT staked to that AI Agent, subsequently distributed to individual stakers.
 This creates a sophisticated Agent investment marketplace where competition and market dynamics incentivize AI Agents to self-improve over time.

+## DAO-Controlled Pools

+Initially, the DAO-controlled pools include:

+- **Capital Contributors Pool:** Rewards contributors who provide capital to the ecosystem.
+- **Ecosystem Contributors Pool:** Incentivizes community members who actively contribute to the growth and development of the ecosystem.
+- **Compute Providers Pool:** Compensates entities that provide computational resources to the network.
+- **Protection Pool:** A smaller allocation dedicated to safeguarding the ecosystem's security and integrity.

+The DAO can vote to adjust the emissions allocated to each pool, collapse them or create new ones, ensuring flexibility and community governance over the token distribution.

 [<< Previous](technical_architecture.md) | [Next >>](governance.md)